The way that teams work together is rapidly changing.

 For example, encourage your coworkers to talk about their weekend plans or upcoming events that they’re looking forward to.
 This sort of team building is something that you can naturally integrate into your employees’ schedules.

-Piggybacking on the previous tip of having planned team building chats, many teams have dedicated “fun” channels in their chat platforms where everyone can share entertaining stuff like memes or talk about the latest news in basketball or football.
+Piggybacking on the previous tip of having planned team building chats, many teams have dedicated “fun” channels in their chat platforms where everyone can share memes or talk about their shared interest in the latest news or sports.

 The purpose of these channels is to simply let your employees have a place where they can talk about non-work things and recreate water cooler conversations virtually.